gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/031_data_source_and_format.md

 ### Intuition (What comes before Data Extraction?)

-As we have seen in the pipeline and subsequently, the ELT/ETL framework, the first step is data extraction.
+As we have seen in the pipeline and in a later section, the ELT/ETL framework, the first step is data extraction.
 However, before we can extract data, we need to first identify the data source and scope it.

 In what follows, we will discuss the steps involved in identifying and scoping the data source, as well as the tools and methods for extracting data from the